Category Archives: German Royals

 Leopold and Pauline had two sons and a daughter who survived for only one day:

-Because of Leopold’s tenuous mental condition, Pauline became his governmental adviser and colleague, staying mostly in the background and avoiding anything that could be interpreted as exceeding her duties.
+Because of Leopold’s tenuous mental condition, his wife Pauline became his governmental adviser and colleague, staying mostly in the background and avoiding anything that could be interpreted as exceeding her duties.
 Within the next few years, Leopold developed intestinal tuberculosis, and his mental disorders returned with memory loss.
 Leopold I, Prince of Lippe died on November 5, 1802, aged 34, in Detmold, Principality of Lippe, now in the German state of North Rhine-Westphalia.
 He was initially buried at the Church of the Redeemer (link in German) in Detmold.
 His remains were later moved to the Mausoleum on the Büchenberg (link in German) in Detmold after the mausoleum’s completion in 1855.
 As Leopold I’s son and successor Leopold II, Prince of Lippe was just five years old, his mother Pauline very capably acted as Regent of the Principality of Lippe until 1820.

 Crypt in the Mausoleum on the Büchenberg; Credit – Von unbekannt / Tsungam – Foto: Eigenes Werk; Infotafel: Freunde der Residenz Detmold, Gemeinfrei, https://commons.wikimedia.org/w/index.php?curid=20182639